Fundrise Returns: My Results After 4 Years (Updated for 2023)

 Today’s investors have more choices and options than ever, especially regarding real estate investments.
 With the rise in popularity of real estate crowdfunding, anyone can invest in income-generating properties.

 Fundrise is one of the most popular platforms for passive real estate investing.
-Almost four years ago, I began investing with Fundrise to diversify my portfolio.
-In this article, I’ll share my Fundrise returns so you can see a real-world scenario and the actual performance.
+I began investing with Fundrise four years ago to diversify my portfolio.
+In this article, I’ll share my Fundrise returns so you can see a real-world scenario and the actual performance for one investor.

 On their website, you can find details about Fundrise’s historical performance (more about that later in the article).
 But it’s important to note that each investor’s experience and results will vary.
 Fundrise offers a few different plans or portfolios based on your goals.
-Additionally, each investor’s portfolio will differ because of the timing of when they started investing.
+Additionally, each investor’s portfolio will differ because of the timing of when they invested.

 As you look at historical returns, whether you’re looking at overall averages or the results of a particular investor, keep that in mind.
 Your results are likely to vary.

 My Fundrise Returns After 4 Years

 I initially invested with Fundrise at the very end of 2018.
 I chose their long-term core strategy because long-term growth is my priority.
 Fundrise also offers a core strategy for income generation, which prioritizes dividends over long-term growth, and a balanced approach, which is a blend of the two.

 - 2019 – 6.2%